silverfin/silverfin-cli/README.md

 - The principal file of a Reconciliation Text, Export File or Account Template is always named `main.liquid` while every part is stored inside `/text_parts`.
 - For shared parts, since there is only one liquid file, we use the `name` property to give the name to the liquid file.
 - All templates always have a `config.json` file, where all the details of the template are stored.
+- Reconciliation Texts and Shared Parts must be named using only alphanumeric characters and underscores.
+Meanwhile, Account Templates and Export Files should exclude backslashes and forward slashes from their name, to avoid any potential conflicts with the directory structure.

 ### Test files